 (a) may be limited in its application to time, place, or circumstance; and

-(b) may provide that any act or thing done shall be done with the approval or to the satisfaction of a specified person or class of persons and may confer a discretionary authority.
+(b) may provide that any act or thing done must be done with the approval or to the satisfaction of a specified person or class of persons and may confer a discretionary authority.

+[Section 36 amended by No. 3 of 2015 s.
+11.]

+37. Review of this Act

+(1) The Minister must review the operation and effectiveness of this Act as soon as practicable after the expiry of 5 years from the commencement of the Alcohol and Drug Authority Amendment Act 2015 section 8.

+(2) The Minister must, as soon as practicable —

+(a) prepare a report about the outcome of the review; and

+(b) cause a copy of the report to be laid before each House of Parliament.

+[Section 37 inserted by No. 3 of 2015 s.
+12.]

 Part 6 — Transitional matters for Alcohol and Drug Authority Amendment Act 2015

 [Heading inserted by No. 3 of 2015 s.
 13.]